Roadmap 2026

 Federation remains part of the plan, and the order matters.
 People who run and use Matrix complain about specific things: large federated rooms can be slow and expensive to join, presence and device-list updates can create surprising background load, federation failures can leave rooms or encrypted messages half-working, and moderation gets harder when abuse, media, bans, and bridges cross instance boundaries.

-So the next step, shortly after the self-hosting release, is simultaneous connections to multiple backends in one client: connect to more than one self-hosted instance, keep separate identities, and see them together without switching between workspaces.
+The next client step is simultaneous connections to multiple backends: connect to more than one self-hosted instance, keep separate identities, and see them together without switching between workspaces.
 That already helps people who use more than one instance before true federation is ready.

-True federation builds on that foundation later, with OAuth2-based authentication against remote instances and a clearer model for unified identity, communities, and data.
+True federation builds on that base later, with OAuth2-based authentication against remote instances and a clearer model for identity, communities, and data.

 #5: Threads, forums, and publishing to the web